andrerferrer/create-model-and-nested-models-demo/README.md

 # GOAL

-This is a demo to show-case how to create a model with a nested model in the same form in a rails app.
+This is a demo to show-case how to create a model and a nested model (or several nested models) in the same form in a rails app.

 It was created from [this repo](https://github.com/andrerferrer/create-multiple-tags-demo#goal).